niallpcarroll/expensescalculator/README.md

 # Creation & Deployment

 The below steps to creating and setting up a new Python workspace and API credentials has been guided by and adapted from the [Code Institute's](https://codeinstitute.net/ie/) Python walkthrough project 'Love Sandwiches'.
-Please check each step is relevant to your project needs and change the data entered to suit it.

 ### Creating a new repository
 <details open>